-These forms of communication informs others of their occupation of a territory and helps to avoid encounters with other cats.
+These forms of communication inform others of the cat’s occupation of a territory and helps to avoid encounters with other cats.
 They can also bring bobcats together.
 Communication through scent and sight is wide ranging.
-Some forms of communication through sound are as follows:
+Some forms of communication through sound are as follows.

 Females in heat (estrus) can provide vocal signals to males.
 It is not clear if they call more often.
 The video below is said to be by a female in heat signalling that situation.

 One well known sound that the bobcat makes is caterwauling, which is long distance calling and part of the range of meows the bobcat can make (hear bobcat caterwauling).
 It is intended to bring bobcats together for mating.
 It can be heard from about a mile away and is one of about 12 sounds that the bobcat makes.
 It is a short, intense, high pitched call made at regular intervals.
 The bobcat also makes sounds that are both common to all cats and particular to the bobcat:-